Get insider access

 0 Hz

-The Dell AW3423DW isn't technically flicker-free because there's a small dip in brightness that corresponds with the 175Hz refresh rate.
-The dip represents when the screen refreshes itself, but it isn't noticeable because it's just an oscillation in brightness, and it isn't a full-screen on and off pattern like the flicker like on LED-backlit displays.
+This monitor isn't technically flicker-free because there's a small dip in brightness that corresponds with the 175Hz refresh rate.
+The dip represents when the screen refreshes itself, but it isn't noticeable because it's just an oscillation in brightness, and it isn't a full-screen on-and-off pattern like the flicker on LED-backlit displays.

 Inputs